 Contrary to popular belief, this holiday is not intended to be a celebration of all the presidents, nor does the legislation for it name it as Presidents’ Day.
 The ad agencies for retailers made this change as a sales gimmick.

 Washington was an excellent choice of the founding fathers of this country to serve as the first president.
 He was celebrated for his service long before Congress decided to make his birthday a federal holiday.
-On February 22, 1862, the 130th anniversary of Washington’s birthday, both houses of Congress met jointly to honor him by having his farewell address read on Capitol Hill.
-In addition to celebrating Washington, the reading of this speech in Congress was timely and significant because the Civil War was raging at the time.

 The theme of this speech by Washington’s was unity.
 He said: "The unity of government which constitutes you as one people Š is the main pillar in the edifice of your real independence," as well as "tranquility at home" and "peace abroad."
 Washington’s major goal as the first chief executive was to make sure that the constitutional idea of unity by the former colonies as states would take hold and continue as the foundation for this nation.